peer3to/hyperswarm-dht-relay/README.md

 ```

 **Available limits:**
-- `maxConnections` - Maximum number of simultaneous connections per client public key (default: no limit)
+- `maxConnections` - Maximum number of simultaneous connections per client identifier (default: no limit)
 - `maxDataPerConnection` - Maximum outgoing data transfer per individual connection in bytes (default: no limit)
-- `maxTotalDataPerClient` - Maximum total outgoing data across all connections per client (default: no limit)
+- `maxTotalDataPerClient` - Maximum total outgoing data across all connections per client identifier (default: no limit)
 - `maxDataRatePerSecond` - Maximum outgoing data transfer rate per second in bytes (default: no limit)
 - `allowedMessageTypes` - Array of allowed message types (default: no limit)

 **Note:** The resource manager has no built-in defaults - all limits are unlimited unless explicitly configured.
 The CLI provides a set of default limits when using `--default-limits` (see CLI section below).
+Client identification can be configured via the `--identifier-strategy` option (default: by public key).

 ### Transports